Greetings from Panama. The name alone conjures up a cocktail of intrigue, commerce and heat. Equal parts tropical postcard and shadowy offshore haven.

-Historically, this city was burned to the ground in 1671 by the pirate Henry Morgan, the fellow featured on the eponymous rum bottle of Captain Morgan.
-The ruins in the outskirts of the city are still there to visit.
+Panama City was once burned to the ground in 1671 by the pirate Henry Morgan, the fellow depicted on the eponymous rum bottle of Captain Morgan.
+The ruins are still there to visit, in the outskirts of the city.
+I climb to the top of a derelict tower, trying to envision how this once bustling area must have felt like, before the jungle claimed it back.

 Casco Viejo Afternoon stroll in Casco Viejo.

-Panama is also featured heavily in Bond movie Quantum of Solace, even though the scenes from Panama City are named “La Paz/Bolivia” in the movie (no shoots were done in Bolivia at all) and the scenes from “Port-au-Prince, Haiti” are actually the city of Colon in northern Panama.
+Despite being such a focal location, the country is surprisingly absent from mainstream media, but many people have seen Panama without realizing it.
+Panama city is heavily featured in the ill-fated James Bond movie Quantum of Solace, even though the scenes from Panama City are named “La Paz, Bolivia” in the movie.
+No shoots were done in Bolivia at all and the scenes from “Port-au-Prince, Haiti” are actually the city of Colon in northern Panama.

 A bonus Bond connection is also the 2001 film Tailor of Panama, with Pierce Brosnan roaming the city as a somewhat seedier MI6 agent.